3D Interface Models for Rayleigh-Taylor Problems: Interface models

 Isolating the dominant contribution, we thus have that

 We can then integrate the leading order term in \eqref{series1} and obtain an approximate (average) velocity along the interface; however, the resulting velocity field is difficult to write in terms of simple Fourier multipliers (which is our objective), and therefore maintains the computational expense of the original Birkhoff-Rott velocity.
-In order to derive a velocity field which can be written in terms of Fourier multipliers and is hence extremely fast to compute, we make the further assumption that the metric $h$ is isotropic, by which we mean that the components $h_{ \alpha \beta}$ of the metric satisfy
+In order to derive a velocity field which takes advantage of the computational efficiency of Fourier multipliers, we must assume that the metric $h$ is isotropic, by which we mean that the components $h_{ \alpha \beta}$ of the metric satisfy

 in which case